Booking Terms and Conditions:

 Fiji: Australian passport holders visiting Fiji, travelling as a tourist, are not required to obtain a visa for stays less than 4 months if on arrival you have: 1) A passport valid for at least six months from your departure date from Fiji with two blank pages, 2) Hold proof of sufficient funds for your holiday & 3) Hold proof of onward/return flights.

-Fiji COVID Requirement: To enter Fiji, it is now a mandatory requirement for all people aged 12 and over to be fully vaccinated against COVID 19.
-The most up to date information on this can be found at: https://www.fiji.travel/covid-19/travelling-to-fiji
+Fiji COVID Requirement: The most up to date information on this can be found at: https://www.fiji.travel/covid-19/travelling-to-fiji

 Cook Islands: Australian passport holders visiting The Cook Islands, travelling as a tourist, are not required to obtain a visa for stays less than 31 days if on arrival you have: 1) A passport valid for at least six months from your departure date from the Cook Islands with two blank pages, 2) Hold proof of sufficient funds for your holiday & 3) Hold proof of onward/return flights.

-Cook Islands COVID Requirement: To enter the Cook Islands, it is now a mandatory requirement for all people aged 12 and over to be fully Vaccinated against COVID 19.
-The most up to date information on this can be found: https://cookislands.travel/news/novel-coronavirus-information-travellers-arriving-cook-islands
+Cook Islands COVID Requirement: The most up to date information on this can be found: https://cookislands.travel/news/novel-coronavirus-information-travellers-arriving-cook-islands

 Vanuatu: Australian passport holders visiting Vanuatu, travelling as a tourist, are not required to obtain a visa for stays less than 30 days if on arrival you have: 1) A passport valid for at least six months from your departure date from Vanuatu with two blank pages, 2) Hold proof of sufficient funds for your holiday & 3) Hold proof of on-ward/return flights.